-Computer Networks is crucial subject in computer science engineering stream.
+Computer Networks is a crucial subject in the computer science engineering stream.
 Here I am listing multiple-choice questions (MCQs) in the field of networking.
-These MCQs are previous years questions of GATE ( Graduate Aptitude Test in Engineering ) exam in India.
-But questions are good if you want to brush up your knowledge in the subject.
+These MCQs are previous years questions of the GATE ( Graduate Aptitude Test in Engineering ) exam in India.
+But questions are good if you want to brush up on your knowledge of the subject.

 Consider a network with 6 routers R1 and R6 connected with links having weights as shown in the following diagram.

-Question 1 and 2 are based on above statement
+Question 1 and 2 are based on the above statement

 Q1.
-All the routers use the distance vector based routing algorithm to update their routing tables.
-Each starts with its routing table initialized to contain an entry for each neighbour with the weight of the respective connecting link.
+All the routers use the distance vector-based routing algorithm to update their routing tables.
+Each starts with its routing table initialized to contain an entry for each neighbor with the weight of the respective connecting link.
 After all the routing tables stabilize, how many links in the network will never be used for carrying any data?(Gate 2010)

 Q2.
 Suppose the weights of all unused links in the previous question are changed to 2 and the distance vector algorithm is used again until all routing tables stabilize.
 How many links will now remain unused?(Gate 2010)

 Q3.
 Suppose computers A and B have IP addresses 10.105.1.113 and 10.105.1.91 respectively and they both use the same netmask N. Which of the values of N given below should not be used if A and B should belong to the same network?
 (Gate 2010)